JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](http://35percent.org/img/aaapnewhomesdensity.png)

 Provide evidence showing the vast gap between the number of units required by more recent planning policy and the numbers being delivered.
-Show how this is the cause of the current housing crisis.
+Show how supply shortage is fuelling the current housing crisis.

 ### Room Sizes
 The AAAP says that: